Vegan Chocolate Loaf Cake

 Mix the soy milk and apple cider vinegar together and set aside.
 This will be your vegan buttermilk.

-Melt the butter in a saucepan with the coffee, stirring to make sure it dissolves.
+Melt the margarine in a saucepan with the coffee, stirring to make sure it dissolves.
 Leave to cool for a few minutes.

 In a large bowl, mix together the flour, baking soda, cocoa powder and sugar.